21 May 2021

 reMarkable: ~/ /home/crypto/bin/gocryptfs -init /home/crypto/fs

-Now we can try out this setup by stopping xochitl
+Now we can try out this setup by stopping xochitl, mounting the decrypted

 reMarkable: / systemctl stop xochitl